Geta/klarna/src/Klarna.Payments/README.md

 await _klarnaPaymentsService.CreateOrUpdateSession(Cart);
 ```

 It's possible to create an implementation of the ISessionBuilder.
 The Build method is called after all default values are set.
 This way the developer is able to override values or set missing values.
 The includePersonalInformation parameter indicates if personal information can be sent to Klarna.
 There are some restrictions for certain countries.
 For example, countries in the EU can only send personal information on the last step of the payment process.
+For more details on legal & privacy [see here](https://developers.klarna.com/documentation/klarna-payments/legal-privacy/).
 Below an example implementation of a DemoSessionBuilder.

 ```
 public class DemoSessionBuilder : ISessionBuilder